passalini/desafio-programacao-1/README.md

 ## Features
   - login with Facebook
-  - process report in background
+  - process report in background (ActiveJob + Sidekiq)
-  - remote report income refresh at index and show
+  - remote report income refresh at index and show (ActionCable)
-  - remote report insertion at index
+  - remote report insertion at index (ActionCable)
-  - remote pagination
+  - remote pagination (Ajax)

 # How to run
 First you need to check and install the core dependences: